 One of the biggest threats to the environment, and more specifically to rainforests, is the clearing of land for the production of staple crops like bananas, pineapples, and coffee!
 Coffee is unique in that it can grow in harmony with the rainforest.
 But only if you demand it!
 You can vote with your dollars to support rainforest conservation through the kind of coffee you buy.

-Attendees will have an opportunity to sample different varieties of Rainforest Alliance/bird friendly coffees.
+Attendees will have an opportunity to sample different varieties of Rainforest Alliance/bird-friendly coffees (while supplies last).